The old school bus arrives in my tiny village. I’m going out on the last station with a too heavy bag that I can’t wait to get off my back.

 OK, I’m in.
 Now tell me what I need from the ingredients.

 I’m pretty sure that some ingredients you already have at home.

 You can use citrus fruits like oranges, lemons, tangerines, or clementines and from spices (besides those I’m using in this post) you can also put some rosemary, cardamom pods, bay leaves, or allspice.

 In addition to pine sprigs, you can also use spruce or fir sprigs.

-Instead of rum, you can also add vanilla extract, apple cider or a small amount of any liqueur that smells good to you.
-Here are my top ingredients I like to use for this Christmas simmering pot:
+Instead of rum, you can also add vanilla extract, apple cider, or a small amount of any liqueur that smells good to you.
+Here are the top ingredients I like to use for this Christmas simmering pot: